Consulta nuestras exposiciones y eventos

 Dede Rogers Gallery

-From the Collection: Portraiture, 1903-2021 will be on view in the Dede Rogers Gallery presents over twenty artworks from EPMA’s diverse permanent collection.
-Since 1959, EPMA has acquired works of portraiture that range in mediums such as paintings, photographs, works on paper, and sculpture.
-Featured works are from local, nation and international artists who interpret human presence - shaped by cultural context, personal narrative and the influences of human perception.
+From the Collection: Portraiture, 1903-2021 presents over twenty artworks from EPMA’s diverse permanent collection.
+Since 1959, EPMA has acquired works of portraiture that range in mediums such as paintings, photography, works on paper, and sculpture.
+Featured works are from local, national and international artists who interpret the human presence which is shaped by cultural context, personal narrative and the influences of human perception.

 Support for this exhibition is provided by the Texas Commission on the Arts, the El Paso Museum of Art Foundation, and the City of El Paso’s Museums & Cultural Affairs Department.